 Our goal had been for Book Study groups to hold faculty workshops for the campus in May 2020 or August 2020.
 Because of COVID pandemic constraints, this was not possible.

 However, Dr. Cannella worked with the FLC Faculty Senate Executive Committee to plan for a set of workshops at the Fall 2020 Faculty Retreat.
 These workshops were optional, but 140 faculty chose to attend, constituting 84% of the full-time faculty.
 The results of this retreat were clear; faculty provided positive feedback and requested more opportunities to discuss implementation strategies for teaching/classrooms focused on DEI pedagogies.
-The inclusive teaching philosophies are taking a firm hold at FLC, and we can see this in workshops and discussions held by Teaching and Learning Services and the campus Learning COVID response team.
+The inclusive teaching philosophies are taking a firm hold at FLC, and we can see this in workshops and discussions held by the Center for Teaching and Learning and the campus Learning COVID response team.